zetascan/go-zetascan/README.md

 ### Example IP query via DNS

-Query the metascan service using the DNS method.
-View available test IP and domains to query form the [developer docs](http://docs.metascan.io/#ip-addresses)
+Query the zetascan service using the DNS method.
+View available test IP and domains to query form the [developer docs](http://docs.zetascan.com/#ip-addresses)

-To use DNS, you must add your servers IP address to the metascan developer portal.
+To use DNS, you must add your servers IP address to the zetascan developer portal.
 An API key is not available.

 ```
-./metascan-query.go -query 127.9.9.1 -ipauth -format dns
+./zetascan-query.go -query 127.9.9.1 -ipauth -format dns

 {Results:[
 	{